junxi-zhang/junxi-zhang.github.io/_pages/about.md

 Education
 ======

-* Ph.D in statistics at the University of Alberta, supervised by [Professor Yaozhong Hu] (https://sites.ualberta.ca/~yaozhong/).
+* Ph.D in statistics at the University of Alberta, supervised by [Professor Yaozhong Hu](https://sites.ualberta.ca/~yaozhong/).

 * MS in mathematics at Kansas University, supervised by [Professor Yaozhong Hu](https://sites.ualberta.ca/~yaozhong/).